hpi-swa-lab/qinoq/README.md

 #### Custom properties to be animated in the inspector

 To include another property in the inspector to allow the creation and editing of animations via GUI, you need to add the `animateAs` key to the morphic property definition.
-You need to specify one of the supported animation types, depending on the values the property can have.
+You need to specify one of the supported animation types ('number','color','point','string'), depending on the values the property can have.

 The code below demonstrates how a property `temperature` can be made animatable with a `NumberAnimation` in the editor: